Bedrock Cairn Adventure review

 The Cairn Pro’s from Bedrock Sandals may be the best barefoot sandals on the market right now.
 With a background in long-distance hiking, I'm always looking for tough, grippy footwear options.

-My go-to shoe for long distance hiking is Altra’s Lone Peak Series.
-For anything less strenuous in warmer temperature, I’m turning to the Cairn Pro.
+My go-to shoe for long-distance hiking is Altra’s Lone Peak Series.
+For anything less strenuous in warmer temperatures, I’m turning to the Cairn Pro.

 Bedrock Sandals started off small in 2011 and quickly built a following in the hiking and dirtbagger communities.
 With a no-nonsense approach to barefoot sandals and an emphasis on the function they quickly gained traction (pardon the pun).